 Supplies That You Need

 This table was obviously in someone’s garage and used as a work table.
 The top was covered in rings and drips of paint and grease.
-I hand sanded the top only down to the original finish, which was fairly straightforward.
-Then I used a tackcloth to remove the dust.
+Luckily, it didn’t have any deep scratches that required wood filler or any other extensive repairs.
+So, I jump straight into prep work!

-Next I set up an area inside the a/c of the house laying down a painter’s drop cloth to protect the floor.
-Then I gave the entire table a good coat of primer using Kilz.
+Next, I set up an area inside the a/c of the house laying down a painter’s drop cloth to protect the floor.
+Then, I went straight into priming it by giving the entire table the first coat of primer using Kilz.
+Depending on the state of the furniture pieces you’re about to paint, you can always give it a second coat of primer, although this is not recommended for most cases.

 How To Get A Smooth Finish On Wood Furniture